ARM-software/psa-api/doc/crypto/api/keys/types.rst

     This encompasses both symmetric keys and non-key data.

-    See :secref:`symmetric-keys` for a list of symmetric key types.
+    See :secref:`unstructured-keys` for a list of unstructured key types.

 .. macro:: PSA_KEY_TYPE_IS_ASYMMETRIC
     :definition: /* specification-defined value */